waggle-sensor/waggle-rpi-pxeboot/README.md

-# Sage-RPI-PxEBoot
+# Waggle RPI PxEBoot

 Creates Debian Package that set's up DHCP, NFS, and TFTP service on NX to allow for PXE booting a RPI4.
 Build's out RPI overlay rootfs and boot files inside package.
-All together the package is ~300MB.

-### Usage (how to build the rpi-pxeboot deb package)
+## Usage (how to build the rpi-pxeboot deb package)

 To build a version of this debian package simply run the build.sh script: